Jzaroli/Weather-API_App/README.md

 Screenshot 1:
 ![screenshot1](./images/screenshot1.jpg)

 You can access the app at the link shared above.
-Or, by using the repo, installing npm first, then running 'npm run build', then 'npm run start', then accessing the app on http://localhost:3001/
+Or, by using the repo, installing npm first, then running 'npm run build', then 'npm run start', then accessing the app locally.

 ## Technical Features
 This app uses TypesScript, OOP, asynchornous programming, and the openweathermap.org API to pull a weather forecast for any city in the globe.
 API information: https://openweathermap.org/